 If you're in a pickle, pulling your subject further away from the backdrop will lessen the severity of color casting.

 Brand And Vinyl Backdrops That We Recommend

 We use and recommend Savage as a brand for all backdrop materials.

 While they're a bit expensive - you won't get much better (especially for Vinyl).
-They produce backdrops of all major material (including matte finish).
+They produce backdrops of all major materials (including matte finish).
 They constantly have exclusive offers on their site and their product always helps to produce a professional image.

-If you're thinking of a custom printed backdrop on vinyl - take a look at Uprinting - their staff, online support, and quality are top notch!
+If you're thinking of a custom printed backdrop on vinyl - take a look at Uprinting - their staff, online support, and quality are top-notch!

 In this article, we’ve covered the basics of what vinyl is and why it can be a great material for photography backdrops.
 We’ve also discussed some important considerations when choosing which type to use, as well as how you go about hanging your background up once you have chosen one!